CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/check_deployment.PNG" alt="Check resources" width="600px"/>

 Once your resources are deployed, we need to make a note of some of the resource names.
 We will use these when creating our CI/CD pipeline in VSTS.
+Make sure you note down:

+-Your Container registry name
+-Your SQL Server name

 ## Create a VSTS account and generate a demo project